stencila/stencila/help/hub/projects/create-a-project.md

 If you choose to leave this section untouched the default style theme assigned to your projects with be the **Stencila** theme.

 ## Manage project sources
-You're set up :clap: and ready to start [managing your project sources](./manage-project-sources.md).
+You're set up 👏 and ready to start [managing your project sources](./manage-project-sources.md).
 Learn how to create a new source, upload a file and much more.